Extract Secure Data action

 5. In the Value To Assign field, do one of the following:

-• To set the value from literal mode, click the + or - button to select the desired value.
+• To set the value from literal mode, click the or button to select the desired value.
+Hold shift and click the corresponding button to increase or decrease the value by five.

-• To set the value using an expression, click the expression button and do one of the following:
+• To set the value using an expression, click the Expression modes button and do one of the following:

 • Add the expression inline.

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another Integer variable, click next to Update Statements

-Create a phone number type in an Update Data action sequence when you want to specify a phone number whose properties may be accessed in other flow locations.
+Create a phone number type variable in an Update Data action sequence when you want to specify a phone number whose properties can be accessed in other flow locations.
 For more information, see About the phone number data type.

 Example